apetenchea/cdroot/source/_posts/coding-standards.md

 {% ghcode https://github.com/apetenchea/cdroot/blob/master/source/_posts/coding-standards/code/exceptions_better.cpp %}

-That would still be hard to read, which takes us to another important reasong for using a coding standard: readability.
+That would still be hard to read, which takes us to another important reason for using a coding standard: readability.

 ### Readability